 As the final part of this sentence implies, Dawson was (ironically) a staunch opponent of both human evolution and the common ancestry of other animals; in short, by no reasonable definition was he a theistic evolutionist, even though he thought that a great deal of change had taken place naturally, “within certain limits” that he associated with the created “kinds” spoken of in Genesis.
 Indeed, references to “theistic evolution” are probably no less common among opponents of the view (including William Jennings Bryan in the 1920s) than among proponents, but I won’t attempt to enumerate further examples.

-Despite these quite reasonable objections to the term, I continue to use the “TE” term, partly because it has historical continuity and I’m an historian, and partly because it’s easily recognized.
+Despite these quite reasonable objections to the term, I continue to use the “TE” term, partly because it has historical continuity, and I’m a historian, and partly because it’s easily recognized.
 If anyone wants to object, however, they won’t get objections from me, unless their own reasons aren’t reasonable.
 My only request: define your terms as clearly as I’ve defined mine.

 Core Tenets or Assumptions of Theistic Evolution